newjersey/navigator.business.nj.gov/content/src/license-calendar-events/healthcare.md

   publish

   * Can't save this draft without adding summary info, so added what is already there
-urlSlug: healthcare
 previewType: renewal
-renewalEventDisplayName: tbd
-expirationEventDisplayName: tbd
 licenseName: ""
+urlSlug: healthcare
+expirationEventDisplayName: Dental License Expiration
+renewalEventDisplayName: Dental License Renewal Deadline
+disclaimerText: You can renew your license 60 days before it expires and up to 30 days after expiration.
+If you fail to renew your license at this point, your license will expire, and you won't be able to provide your licensed services.
-summaryDescriptionMd: ""
+summaryDescriptionMd: "   "
+issuingAgency: Division of Consumer Affairs
 callToActionLink: "https://newjersey.mylicense.com/eGov/Login.aspx "
 callToActionText: "Renew My Dental License "
-issuingAgency: "Division of Consumer Affairs"
-disclaimerText: "You can renew your license 60 days before it expires and up to 30 days after expiration.
-If you fail to renew your license at this point, your license will be suspended and you won't be able to provide your licensed services."
 ---

 ## Application Requirements